 For dark shoes, clean with a mixture of an applicable shoe color creme and a shoe cleaner to keep up the shoe’s look and to also condition the leather, giving it a newer look.

-Scuff marks can ruin your golf shoes appearance and health.
-To remove them, you need to get a matching color of shoe polish and apply it on the marks to cover up the marks that usually appear after regular use.
+Scuff marks can ruin your golf shoe’s appearance and health.
+To remove them, you need to get a matching color of shoe polish and apply it to the marks to cover up the marks that usually appear after regular use.

 Shoe polishes typically come in various colors and so it won’t be hard to choose the one that matches your golf shoes.
 All you need is a brush to do the task.

-As you choose the color of shoe polish to apply on your golf shoe, make sure you select the color that fits leather.
+As you choose the color of shoe polish to apply to your golf shoe, make sure you select the color that fits leather.

 After polishing the golf shoe to cover up the scuff marks, it is now time to clean the outsoles.
 Mix soap water and a piece of cloth and wipe away the dirt that is visible on the outsole with the damp cloth.
 Make sure you wait for about 10 minutes after applying the shoe polish to go ahead to this step.